-Always work from dark to light and keep the lines going in the same direction of the apple.
+Always work from dark to light and keep the lines going in the same direction as the apple.

 You can see that the apple in the image above is starting to take form just by adding some value to the dark areas.

 Drawing Tip: lightly remove some graphite from the outline of the apple with your kneaded eraser.
-This will help you to blend in the lines so you will not see a dark outline of the contour.
-Remember nothing in life has a line around it.
+This will help you blend in the lines so you will not see a dark contour outline.
+Remember, nothing in life has a line around it.
 Erase any lines you do not want with your Tombow Mono Zero Refillable Eraser.

 At this point, you could say that your drawing is done or continue to add value to see how far you can go with the drawing.

-It is important to keep referring back to your reference image to see all of the fine details and soft value changes.
+It is important to keep referring to your reference image to see the fine details and soft value changes.

 Use an HB and a 2B pencil to add the darker values.